peteski22/document-to-podcast/README.md

 ### text-to-text

 We are using the [llama.cpp](https://github.com/ggerganov/llama.cpp) library, which supports open source models optimized for local inference and minimal hardware requirements.
-The default text-to-text model in this repo is the open source [OLMoE-7B-Instruct](https://huggingface.co/allenai/OLMoE-1B-7B-0924-Instruct) from [AllenAI](https://allenai.org/).
+The default text-to-text model in this repo is the open source [Qwen2.5-3B-Instruct](https://huggingface.co/bartowski/Qwen2.5-3B-Instruct-GGUF).

 For the complete list of models supported out-of-the-box, visit this [link](https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#text-only).